Table of content

 This makes your recipe a high-protein, diabetic-friendly pancake option.

-Delicious Pancake Recipe for Type 2 Diabetics
+Delicious Pancake Recipe for Type 1 and 2 Diabetics

 Here are some pancake ideas for you that combine taste and nutrition: